vivegram/TheHungryITTeam/README.md

    - Change the styling in the CSS file to match your company branding

 3. **Add Features**:
-   - Implement order sorting or filtering
+   - Implement additional filtering or sorting options
    - Add a feature to export the day's orders as a PDF
    - Create a view for order history